What we do

 More Than Just a Ride

-Since The Davies Project began in December 2014, we have provided hundreds and hundreds of rides for seriously ill children to local medical appointments that likely would have been missed without our support.
+Since then, we have provided thousands of rides for hundreds of seriously ill children to local medical appointments that likely would have been missed without our support.
 Interestingly, we are the first in the country using volunteer drivers to tackle transportation for all kinds of sick children.
 We also drive transportation-challenged expectant moms to prenatal care and take parents to spend time with their hospitalized infants in the neonatal intensive care unit (NICU).